 What is mentoring at Mercy Home?

 Some children are in need of a caring friend to help, but may not be dealing with the same circumstances that rise to the level of seriousness that requires placement in a residential setting like Mercy Home for Boys & Girls.
-Mercy Home responds to their need for additional support through the Friends First Mentoring program serving youth throughout Cook County who live at home with their own families.
+Mercy Home responds to their need for additional support through the Friends First Mentoring program serving youth throughout the city of Chicago and select suburbs who live at home with their own families.
 Mentees may come from economically-struggling single-parent households or from neighborhoods with limited opportunities.

 Mentors support their mentee in gaining self-confidence, finding direction, and resisting negative peer pressure.
 They give of their time and take these young people to places like ball games, museums, parks and more.
 They expand young people’s horizons through shared activities.
 Many of these young people may never have had ventured outside of their own neighborhood prior to their involvement with Friends First.
 They benefit by experiencing new things, seeing new parts of the city, and having a friend to lend an ear and lead by example.

 At Mercy Home, we have two mentoring programs, our Community-Based and our Site-Based Mentoring Programs.
 View a comparison to see which is best for you.